MikaHirano/merkle-tool/TIMESTAMPING.md

 ## Proof File Format

-After creating a timestamp, you receive a proof file (e.g., `merkle-proof-20240101-a1b2c3d4.json`) with this structure:
+After creating a timestamp, you receive a proof file (e.g., `merkle-proof-ethereum-20240101-a1b2c3d4.json`) with this structure.
+The filename includes the blockchain name to prevent conflicts when the same Merkle root is committed to multiple chains:

 ```json
 {